Nimett/BEV_Scripts/README.md

-# BEV_Scripts
+# ros-bev-generator

-This repository is designed to generate ground truth (GT) Bird’s-Eye View (BEV) maps using ROS bag files.
+This repository is designed to generate Bird’s-Eye View (BEV) maps using stereo images and TF Tree from ROS bag files.
 These bag files include:

-	- Stereo camera images, extracted from the original dataset
+	- Stereo camera images
 	- The robot’s position (odometry to camera transform), computed using ROS TF

 The processed bag files can be used for training or evaluating perception models that rely on accurate spatial and visual data in BEV format.